 Video produced by Steve Nathans-Kelly

-At Data Summit Connect 2020, AI-Powered Experience author and CEO of Earley Information Science, Seth Earley discussed how to build data architectures with customer experience in mind.
+At Data Summit Connect 2020, The AI-Powered Enterprise author and CEO of Earley Information Science, Seth Earley discussed how to build data architectures with customer experience in mind.

 Full videos of Data Summit Connect 2020 presentations are available at www.dbta.com/DBTA-Downloads/WhitePapers.